craignicol/codecraftuk-sessions/what-is-data-anyway.md

 ### Ethical data
 1. Can your data be used to discriminate?
+  * Can you prove it?
-1. Is your data biased?
+  * Is your data biased?
+  * Are you recording hidden correlations?
+(ZIP code suggests race)
 1. Who owns your data?
 1. What questions aren't you asking?